onebarloop/onebarloop/README.md

 <h1 align="center">You found me on GitHub - awesome!</h1>
 <br>

-### My name is Alex and I'm a frontend dev.
-Still junior level, but eager to learn and grow!
+### My name is Alex and I'm a frontend dev with fullstack ambitions.
 <br>

 **So far I have gotten into:**